 Sahismail Simsek was born in Erzurum in 1968 and graduated from Ankara University, Faculty of Political Sciences, Department of Finance.
 Mr. Şimşek started his career as Officer at the Yenişehir/Ankara branch in 1992.
-Between 1995 and 2007. he worked in the Sultanhamam Branch as, respectively, Service Officer, Deputy Manager, and Assistant Manager.
-Between 2007 and 2012, he assumed the roles of Assistant Manager and Unit Manager in the Commercial Banking Product Management Department and Branch Manager at the Avcılar Commercial Branch from 2012 to 2016.
-Having served as Commercial Banking Sales Department Manager since 2016, Şahismail Şimşek was appointed
+Between 1995 and 2007, he worked in the Sultanhamam Branch as, respectively, Service Officer, Deputy Manager,

 Assistant General Manager on November 28, 2017.
-Since March 2018, Mr. Şimşek has been a Member of the KKB Board of Directors.
+Since March 2018, Mr. Simsek has been a Member of the KKB Board of Directors.